Professional experience

 • UX evangelism: Much of my early efforts involved the evangelization both of UX and of innovation strategies across a company that was becoming newly user-centric.

 • Innovation and strategy: I participated in the development of the company-wide innovation process, and I have helped guide many teams through it.
-My focus tends to be on the early stages, where I help teams with new ideas to structure, refine, visualize, and evaluate what they have in mind.
+My focus was on the early stages, where I helped teams with new ideas to structure, refine, visualize, and evaluate what they had in mind.

-• Data visualization: I am increasingly becoming a company resource for teams in need of presenting complex data and concepts.
-On the one hand, for teams exploring new opportunities arising from advances in data collection, I create or improve information dashboards based on principles of cognitive psychology and design best practices.
-(I do this either directly in PowerBI or in some design program, depending on the project).
+• Data visualization: I became a company resource for teams in need of presenting complex data and concepts.
+For teams exploring new opportunities arising from advances in data collection, I created or improved information dashboards based on principles of cognitive psychology and design best practices.
+(I did this either directly in PowerBI or in some design program, depending on the project).

-On the other hand, for teams wanting to present complex concepts and information in a manner more more easily accessible to general audiences, I create infographics, visuals, and presentations that distill and illustrate those concepts.
-This work is also based both on an understanding of how people think and on visualization best practices.
+For teams wanting to present complex concepts and information in a manner more more easily accessible to general audiences, I created infographics, visuals, and presentations that distilled and illustrated those concepts.
+That work was also based both on an understanding of how people think and on visualization best practices.

-• UX research and design: I help various teams in different stages of the UX process.
-For teams doing early exploration of an idea (e.g., innovation projects), I help with strategizing, user research, rapid prototyping, and concept testing.
-For teams in middle and later stages (e.g., released products, intranet redesign), the work involves more in the way of architecture and UI design.
-I have also participated in revising the company's design system.
+• UX research and design: I helped various teams in different stages of the UX process.
+For teams doing early exploration of an idea (e.g., innovation projects), I helped with strategizing, user research, rapid prototyping, and concept testing.
+For teams in middle and later stages (e.g., released products, intranet redesign), the work involved more in the way of architecture and UI design.
+I also participated in revising the company's design system.

 UX Lead